2024 FLSA Rule Changes

 FLSA Overtime Changes Final 2024 Rule

 On April 23, 2024, the U.S. Department of Labor announced the updated overtime rule in the Fair Labor Standards Act.
-The updated Department of Labor rule raises the salary threshold for determining who is exempt from required overtime pay.
-Human Resources is reviewing data and working with leadership to determine the positions likely affected by the new regulations.
+The updated Department of Labor rule raised the salary threshold for determining who is exempt from required overtime pay.

 FREQUENTLY ASKED QUESTIONS